-In determining that Mr. Floor is independent, the Board of Directors considered that a professional corporation, of which he is the sole shareholder, is a partner in a law firm that has provided legal services to the Company in amounts that did not reach any disclosure thresholds under applicable rules and regulations and in which in any event Mr. Floor did not have any direct or indirect material interest.
+In determining that Mr. Floor is independent, the Board of Directors considered that he is a partner in a law firm that has provided legal services to the Company in amounts that were below the applicable disclosure thresholds of the NYSE listing standards and in which in any event Mr. Floor did not have any direct or indirect material interest.

 The standing committees of the Board of Directors are the Audit Committee, the Compensation Committee and the Nominating and Governance Committee.
+Only independent directors serve on these committees.
 Each such committee acts pursuant to a written charter adopted by the respective committee.
 A description of each committee is set forth below.

 Audit Committee.
 The Audit Committee currently consists of Dr. Rodriguez and Messrs.
-Meyerman and Ryan, each of whom is "independent" for purposes of the NYSE listing standards, including those applicable to audit committees.
+Meyerman and Ryan, each of whom meets the independence standards applicable to audit committees under the Sarbanes-Oxley Act and the NYSE listing standards.
 Each member of the Audit Committee is also an audit committee financial expert, as defined by the Securities and Exchange Commission (the "SEC").
 The Audit Committee's purpose is to assist the Board of Directors in oversight of our internal controls and financial statements and the audit process.
-The Audit Committee met seven times during 2006.
+The Audit Committee met eight times during 2007.
+Other members of the Board of Directors attend Audit Committee meetings from time to time at the invitation of the Committee.

 Compensation Committee.
 The Compensation Committee currently consists of Messrs.
-Meyerman, Ryan and Zeitlin, each of whom is "independent" for purposes of the NYSE listing standards.
+Ryan, Meyerman, and Zeitlin.
 The Compensation Committee is responsible for overseeing our general compensation policies and establishing and reviewing the compensation plans and benefit programs applicable to our executive officers.
-In that capacity, the Compensation Committee also administers our stock option and incentive plans, as well as the Long-Term Executive Incentive Plan (the "LTIP") and the 2006 Deferred Compensation Plan.
-The Compensation Committee met six times during 2006.
+In that capacity, the Compensation Committee also administers our stock option and incentive plans, as well as the Long-Term Executive Incentive Plan (the "LTIP") and the Deferred Compensation Plan.
+The Compensation Committee met six times during 2007.
+Other members of the Board of Directors attend Compensation Committee meetings from time to time at the invitation of the Committee.